Human health hazard assessment

 Human health hazard assessment establishes the toxicity of the chemical and identifies the set of inherent properties that make it capable of causing adverse health effects.

-For chemicals with unknown toxicity (for example, new chemicals), this involves a series of animal studies investigating major biological systems, including studies on acute toxicity, repeat dose toxicity, genotoxicity and other specific endpoints such as irritation and sensitisation.
+For chemicals with unknown toxicity (for example, new chemicals), this involves a series of toxicity studies investigating major biological systems, including studies on acute toxicity, repeat dose toxicity, genotoxicity and other specific endpoints such as irritation and sensitisation.

 The toxicological data may consist of studies performed with a structural analogue of the chemical, or with a formulation containing the chemical.